 Pipelines have been constructed extensively for many years and thus there are numerous steps taken to minimize any environmental effects.
 The environmental impacts cannot be avoided entirely, only reduced.
 Although these issues are all concerning, most people are concerned with a rupture in a pipeline and a spill.
 A spill of petroleum products can cause significant environmental damage and pose a risk to human health—as they can burn, contain toxic chemicals, and pollute groundwater.
 However, pipeline ruptures are not extremely common, but they do occur.
 Older pipelines are much more vulnerable to rupture as a result of corrosion.
 Although large scale ruptures do not occur frequently, there were 758 small scale ruptures in Alberta pipelines between 1990 and 2005 with fewer occurring each year.
 Even small spills can affect the environment, but the impacts vary drastically depending on where the spill occurs.
 Large scale ruptures release between 1000 and 10 000 cubic meters of liquids and do not occur as frequently.

 As was discussed above, Canadian pipelines are not only varied in what they can carry but expansive.
 Below are two different maps showing the paths of different Canadian pipelines, both for liquid and gas transport.
 Note how expansive these pipelines are, and how many cross either provincial or national borders.
-Figure 2 and Figure 3 show a map of all Canadian liquid pipelines and gas pipelines, respectively.
+Figure 2 shows a map of large Canadian and American liquid and gas pipelines.